DelroyGayle/KoolAIChess/README.md

     web: node index.js
     ```

-6. Then Deploy the project to GitHub with the following files included.
+6. Then ensure that you have pushed your latest version including Procfile to GitHub.
 7. On Heroku for Deployment Method pick Github and find the repo with the project you want to deploy.
 8. Pick which branch you want to deploy -- Generally this would be **main**
 9. Click **deploy** and wait until the project is built.